ImperialCollegeLondon/PyProBE/docs/source/importing_data.rst

 Adding data to a cell object
 ----------------------------
+For data to be imported into PyProBE, there must be a corresponding :code:`README.yaml` file in the same directory as the data file.
+This file contains details of the experimental procedure that generated the data.
+See the :ref:`writing_a_readme_file` section for guidance.

 A data file in the standard PyProBE format can be added to a cell object using the :func:`pyprobe.cell.Cell.add_procedure` method: